-A \$350 per person (\$700 per family) calendar year deductible applies to outpatient charges and inpatient and outpatient professional charges.
+A \$350 per person for PPO services (\$700 per family) calendar year deductible applies to outpatient charges and inpatient and outpatient professional charges.
 We waive the calendar year deductible for office visits with PPO physicians.
-Once you reach the combined out-of-pocket maximum (see page 15), the Plan will pay 100% of its allowance for the rest of the calendar year.
+Once you reach the combined out-of-pocket maximum (see page 16), the Plan will pay 100% of its allowance for the rest of the calendar year.